DavidVentura/PicoPico/LOG.md

 Still can't get the SPI data transfer to be LSB to avoid having to flip endiannes on the front->backbuffer copy.
 Can probably do it anyway when writing to the FB..

 [ESP32 SPIRAM speed](https://www.esp32.com/viewtopic.php?t=13356) ~20MB/s, more if hitting the cache.

+# Mon May 9

+Merged ESP32 branch (breaking other targets in the process).
+Gave up on trying to scale up the game to my 1.33" 240x240 display; bought a 160x128 1.44" display (will have to futz around with the other driver.. again).
+But the image at least should be a lot larger & clearer.

+Mostly gave up when calculated that at 40MHz, I could do over (1-bit) SPI, at MOST 40FPS, if the core did nothing but transfer data.. yet I would need to dynamically stretch the image on every frame, as there's not enough space for a 240x240x2 framebuffer in DRAM (can use PSRAM, but that's slower).
+Alternative is to find and use a 8-bit SPI display, but still, not great to have to resize the image on every frame.

+Thinking about audio, but that sounds super complicated so will leave that in the background and keep reading.

+Found [this report](https://nymphium.github.io/pdf/opeth_report.pdf) about lua bytecode optimization and really want to look into doing something like it.
+Particularly lowering the cost of a function call for the "standard library"

+After a couple of minutes of executing the `celeste` level; the same corruption appears on the map (a couple of black pixels); not sure why yet.

+Want to configure a joystick / buttons to actually _use_ the console, but the ADC always read either 0 or 4095 and the multimeter is broken ((